 Mirasol has rapidly established itself as an aggressive exploration company in Chile, building a large portfolio of 100% owned exploration claims in the Atacama Puna generative region of northern Chile and Argentina.
 The Atacama Puna region is a 1,700 km-long segment of prolifically mineralized Tertiary-aged volcanic arcs which host many world-class gold, silver and copper mines and deposits.
 Mirasol is actively focused on three mineral belts, targeting areas for discovery of high value mineral deposits.

-The Atacama Puna program encompasses one of the world’s premier mining regions, hosting many operating large-scale to giant porphyry copper and gold mines, operated by the major mining houses.
+The Atacama Puna program encompasses one of the world’s premier mining regions, hosting many operating large-scale to giant porphyry copper and gold mines, operated by the major mining companies.
 Despite a long mining history, the application of leading-edge exploration technologies and new mineral deposit models has, in recent years, delivered several new world-class gold and copper discoveries in the region.

-Mirasol is applying its innovative target generation approach and our expert knowledge of High Sulphidation Epithermal (HSE) and Porphyry mineralization, to explore for these large high value deposits.
+Mirasol is applying its innovative target generation approach and our expert knowledge of High Sulfidation Epithermal (HSE) and Porphyry mineralization, to explore for these large high value deposits.
 During the recent challenging times in the resource industry, Mirasol has made a countercyclical commitment to expand its project generation efforts, giving the company a competitive advantage.
 Mirasol now has a full pipeline of exploration projects that are ready to be joint ventured to leading mining companies for drill testing.

 The Atacama Puna program is focused on three highly productive mineral belts where Mirasol is applying its mineral deposit knowledge to target large-scale high-value gold, silver and copper deposit classes.